Eaton County Democratic Party

 Section 3.
 Duties of the Chairperson

-The Chairperson shall
+- The Chairperson will:

-c.
-Appoint chairs and members of standing and special committees as are required by these by-laws, subject to confirmation by the County Committee.
+- Appoint chairs and members of standing and special committees as are required by these by-laws, subject to confirmation by the County Committee.

-d.
-Ensure that expenditures are made according to the requirements of the budget as established in these by-laws and approved by the County Committee.
+- Ensure that expenditures are made according to the requirements of the budget as established in these by-laws and approved by the County Committee.

-f.
-Be recognized as the ECDP spokesperson.
+- Act as the Official ECDP spokesperson.